roc-lang/roc/examples/virtual-dom-wip/readme.md

     - Recreate the same static view that the server generated, by running the same steps
       - Call `app.init` to convert `initData` to `state`
       - Call `app.render` to get the initial view
-      - Call `translateStatic` on the view to get the static version (no event handlers or lazy nodes)
+      - Call `translateStatic` on the view to get the static version (without event handlers)
     - Call a Roc function called `indexNodes` (same name as the JS function mentioned above)
       - Crawl the _virtual_ tree in the same order as JS crawled the real DOM tree, assigning an index to each node
       - This index will match the index of the corresponding _real_ DOM node in the JS array
     - Run a diff between the dynamic and static versions of the virtual DOM
       - They will be almost identical, except for the event listeners (and perhaps some DOM properties)
       - The app is now fully initialised

-## Short term TODO

-- [x] JS to load and initialize WebAssembly
-- [ ] Make the Wasm part of the host, for allocators and stuff (probably Zig?)
-- [ ] Prototype without full diffing.
-Instead just always replace the whole view, for now.
-- [x] Events in Roc, with CyclicStructureAccessor type, etc.
-- [x] Rewrite TypeScript as JavaScript with JSDoc comments, since that still works 100% the same!
-- [ ] Implement Vdom diff in Roc (WIP, depends on planned type checker improvements)